lovisXII/RiVer_SoC/README.md

 # RISC-V-project

-This README file isn't complete, everything here is subject to change.

 # Introduction :

 This project started as a project of our 1st year Master and aimed to modernise the architecture studied at Sorbonne University.\